thavon91/thavon91/README.md

   <img src="https://img.shields.io/badge/FACEBOOK-1877F2?style=for-the-badge&logo=facebook&logoColor=white" alt="Facebook"/>
 </a>

 Welcome to my GitHub!
 This is Hei Thavon (Thahvohn), an IT, designer, and developer.
-I'm actively looking for both full-time and part-time Product Owner and Producer opportunities, and I'm especially interested in joining C++ and JavaScript game development projects.
+I'm actively looking for both full-time and part-time Product Owner and Producer opportunities, and especially interested in joining C++ and JavaScript game development projects.

 - 🎓 Information Technology, Bachelor at **NUOL** [Aug 2018] <!-- shoul be link to NUOL -->
 - 🚗 Do road trips, go to concerts, and explore nature